Opera dei Pupi: The Opera dei Pupi of Catania

 The "Catania style of the Opera dei Pupi characterizes eastern Sicily, in particular the provinces of Catania, Messina and Syracuse.
 The skeleton of the Catania puppets has padding that helps make the puppets heavier.
 Their height is usually between 110 and 130 cm, and they can reach a weight of about 30 kilos.
 If they are warriors, they almost always hold their sword in their right hand due to the absence of the wire that, in Palermo puppets, connects the handle to the sword hilt.
 The non-articulated legs allow the considerable weight of the puppets to be unloaded on the stage without risking that the legs bend and they also facilitate the maneuver performed by the handlers (manianti).
 They operate from a raised bridge (scannappoggiu), positioned behind the backdrop and this position determines the reduced depth of the stage to the advantage of a greater width.
 From behind the backdrop, some speakers (parraturi/parlatrice) improvise dramatic dialogues or read the different parts from a stretched script, respectively of the male and female characters.

 The direction is usually entrusted to one of the speakers who gives instructions to the manianti.

 In Catania, the repertoire also included: Erminio della Stella d'Oro, Guido of Santa Croce, Uzeta the Catanese, Farismane and Siface, Tramoro of Medina and Guelfo of Negroponte.
 In addition to these one could also find the Belisario of Messina, a story represented in Messina, "which marks a specific peculiarity of the city of the strait compared to the Catania tradition of the Opera dei Pupi.

-In the Opera dei Pupi of Catania, the show was accompanied by the music played by an orchestra that included plectrum instruments and, sometimes, an accordion and some wind instruments.
-Today, there is a tendency to resort to recorded music.
+In the Opera dei Pupi of Catania, the show was accompanied by music played by an orchestra that included plectrum instruments and, sometimes, an accordion and some wind instruments.
+Today, it is common for productions to use recorded music.